Egyptian uromastyx (Uromastyx aegyptia) are also known as Egyptian mastigures or Egyptian spiny-tailed lizards. These animals have three subspecies.

 You can also offer fruit as a treat.
 These treats are berries, prickly pear, apples, papaya, and figs. Wash them thoroughly to remove any pesticides or wax, even if you buy organic.

 There are plenty of foods your pet shouldn’t eat.
 First, avoid any food high in oxalates.
 Oxalates bind calcium and can cause deficiencies in your pet.

-All citrus including lemon, lime, and grapefruit are highly acidic and should be avoided.
+All citrus, including lemon, lime, and grapefruit, are highly acidic and should be avoided.
 Tomatoes are also too acidic to be safe.
-Beet greens, swede, and brussel sprouts are all high in goitrogens.
+Beet greens, swede, and Brussel sprouts are all high in goitrogens.

 Corn is very high in phosphorus.

-Parsley, spinach, and swiss charde are high in oxalates.
+Parsley, spinach, and swiss chard are high in oxalates.
 Soybeans should also be avoided.
 Feeding a small amount of food high in oxalates, phosphorus, or goitrogens won’t hurt if you do not feed more than once a month.

 Some mixed greens may have something like spinach.
 So long as it is not fed as a staple, your uromastyx will be fine.

 All reptiles need to shed.
 Shedding allows your pet to keep its scales healthy and heal.
 They must shed to keep growing.
 Young uromastyx will shed more often than adults.